Here are six of the restaurant operations trends, from inflation to staffing, that reveal what's impacting the guest experience.

 Limited-service restaurant brands are attempting to fill this gap in service workers by hiring more individuals to fill managerial positions, whereas full-service restaurants are operating with lower staffing levels for both hourly and management positions.

-BBI is able to track staffing levels using our Workforce Intelligence tool, which reveals data on your turnover and staffing, as well as reports on how competitive your salary and wage offerings are.
+BBI can track staffing levels using our Workforce Intelligence tool, which reveals data on your turnover and staffing, as well as reports on how competitive your salary and wage offerings are.

 Flipped Restaurant Layouts

 Another current trend in restaurant operations is adopting a flipped square footage restaurant layout.
 It is becoming more common to allocate more space in a restaurant to the kitchen rather than the seating area.

 This change in restaurant layout has occurred to meet the rise in the popularity of to-go orders.
 Since fewer customers are sitting down and ordering food, altering the restaurant layout to match this change is apropos.

 Restaurants have also begun to hire more off-premise/to-go staff members to meet this shift in consumer habits.